trevordevore/levure/framework/helpers/file_system/README.md

 **Description**:

 Each line of the returned list will be prefixed with a tab and will have special characters escaped for display in a menu.
+The filename will be encoded as UTF-8 and urlencoded.
+To extract the filename in the `menuPick` message use the `fileSystemGetFilenameFromMenupick()` function.

 <br>